American Journal of Physics®

 For Contributors - Formatting Figures

 When you initially submit your manuscript to AJP, it should be a single .pdf file incorporating all figures.
-Each figure should preferably appear near where it is first referenced-not at the end of the manuscript.
+Each figure should appear near where it is first referenced, not at the end of the manuscript.
+The file should be under 10 MB so that it can be emailed to reviewers.
+If you include photographs or high-resolution figures, you may need to decrease their resolution.
+The same instructions should be followed after a "revise and resubmit" decision.

 Graphs and diagrams